spinecone/diy-sex-robot/fun_with_functions.md

 ###   That's it!
-Everything else is up to your imagination.
+Everything else is up to your imagination.🌺